The Complexity Landscape of Fixed-Parameter Directed Steiner Network Problems: Introduction

 \section{Introduction}

 \pname{Steiner Tree} is a basic and well-studied problem of combinatorial optimization: given an edge-weighted undirected graph $G$ and a set $R\subseteq V(G)$ of terminals, it asks for a minimum-cost tree connecting the terminals.
 The problem is well known to be NP-hard, in fact, it was one of the 21 NP-hard problems identified by Karp's seminal paper~\cite{MR51:14644}.
 There is a large literature on approximation algorithms for \pname{Steiner Tree} and its variants, resulting for example in constant-factor approximation algorithms for general graphs and approximation schemes for planar graphs \citep[see][]{DBLP:journals/talg/BorradaileKM15, DBLP:journals/talg/DemaineHK14, DBLP:journals/jacm/ByrkaGRS13,DBLP:conf/icalp/BateniHL13, DBLP:journals/algorithmica/BateniH12,DBLP:journals/jacm/BateniHM11, DBLP:journals/siamcomp/ArcherBHK11, DBLP:journals/talg/BorradaileKM09, DBLP:journals/siamdm/RobinsZ05,DBLP:conf/soda/RajagopalanV99, DBLP:journals/jal/KleinR95,DBLP:journals/siamcomp/AgrawalKR95, DBLP:journals/networks/DreyfusW71}.
-From the viewpoint of parameterized algorithms, the first result is the classic dynamic-programming algorithm of Dreyfus and Wagner~\cite{DBLP:journals/networks/DreyfusW71} from 1971, which solves the problem with $k=|R|$ terminals in time~$3^k\cdot n^{O(1)}$, showing that the problem is fixed-parameter tractable (FPT) parameterized by the number of terminals.
-More recently, for graphs with polynomial edge weights the running time was improved to $2^k\cdot n^{O(1)}$ by Bj\"orklund et al.~\cite{BjorklundHKK07} using the technique of fast subset convolution. \pname{Steiner Forest} is the generalization where the input contains an edge-weighted graph $G$ and a list $(s_1,t_1), \dots, (s_d,t_d)$ of pairs of terminals and the task is to find a minimum-cost subgraph containing an $s_i$--$t_i$ path for every $1\le i \le d$.
-The observation that the connected components of the solution to \pname{Steiner Forest} induces a partition on the set $R=\{s_1,\dots,s_d,t_1,\dots,t_d\}$ of terminals such that each class of the partition forms a tree, implies the fixed-parameter tractability of \pname{Steiner Forest} parameterized by the number of terminals $k=|R|$: we can solve the problem by for example trying every partition of $R$ and invoking a \pname{Steiner Tree} algorithm for each class of the partition.
+From the viewpoint of parameterized algorithms, the first result is the classic dynamic-programming algorithm of Dreyfus and Wagner~\cite{DBLP:journals/networks/DreyfusW71} from 1971, which solves the problem with $k=|R|$ terminals in time $3^k\cdot n^{O(1)}$.
+This shows that the problem is fixed-parameter tractable~\cite{pc-book,downey2013fpt} (FPT) parameterized by the number of terminals, i.e., there is an algorithm to solve the problem in time $f(k)\cdot n^{O(1)}$ for some computable function~$f$.
+In this paper we will only be concerned with this well-studied parameter $k=|R|$.
+A more recent algorithm by Fuchs et al.~\cite{fuchs2007dynamic} obtains runtime $(2+\delta)^k\cdot n^{O(1)}$ for any constant $\delta>0$.
+For graphs with polynomial edge weights the running time was improved to $2^k\cdot n^{O(1)}$ by Nederlof~\cite{DBLP:journals/algorithmica/Nederlof13} using the technique of fast subset convolution. \pname{Steiner Forest} is the generalization where the input contains an edge-weighted graph $G$ and a list $(s_1,t_1), \dots, (s_d,t_d)$ of pairs of terminals and the task is to find a minimum-cost subgraph containing an $s_i$--$t_i$ path for every $1\le i \le d$.
+The observation that the connected components of the solution to \pname{Steiner Forest} induces a partition on the set $R=\{s_1,\dots,s_d,t_1,\dots,t_d\}$ of terminals such that each class of the partition forms a tree, implies the fixed-parameter tractability of \pname{Steiner Forest} parameterized by $k=|R|$: we can solve the problem by for example trying every partition of $R$ and invoking a \pname{Steiner Tree} algorithm for each class of the partition.